Local Statistics for Zeros of Artin-Schreier L-functions: Introduction

 \section{Introduction}

-According to the Katz-Sarnak philosophy \cite{KaSa99a} (extending observations of Montgomery \cite{Mon73} and Odlyzko \cite{Odl87} regarding the Riemann Zeta-function) with every natural family of $L$-functions one may associate a random matrix model such that statistically the zeros of a random $L$-function drawn from the family should behave like the eigenvalues of a random matrix drawn from a corresponding classical ensemble (which is always unitary, symplectic or orthogonal).
+According to the Katz-Sarnak philosophy \cite{KaSa99a} (extending observations of Montgomery \cite{Mon73} and Odlyzko \cite{Odl87} regarding the Riemann Zeta-function) with every natural family of $L$-functions one may associate a random matrix model such that statistically the zeros of a random $L$-function drawn from the family should behave like the eigenvalues of a random matrix drawn from a corresponding classical ensemble (which is always unitary, symplectic or orthogonal\footnote{For some families one needs to discard certain fixed zeros at the critical point for this to hold, see \cite{Mil06,DHP15}.}).
 In the present work we will obtain further evidence that this philosophy applies in the case of three natural families of Artin-Schreier $L$-functions by studying the \emph{local statistics} of their zeros.
 We consider the ordinary, polynomial (or $p$-rank 0) and odd polynomial families and establish partial results consistent with a unitary (ordinary and polynomial cases) or symplectic (odd polynomial case) random matrix model.